 - Forbes ranks Minneapolis #21 in education, #32 as one of the best places for business and careers, and #104 for job growth.

-- Patch.com reports that Minneapolis-St. Paul is ranked #6 among America’s largest metro areas.
+- Patch.com recently ranked Minneapolis-St. Paul as #6 among America’s best largest metro areas to live.

-- In fact, WalletHub ranks Minneapolis as the 44th-best city to find a job.
+- In fact, WalletHub ranked Minneapolis as the 44th-best city to find a job.